 It’s with this in mind that we’re sharing the example of DocSend, who doubled their overall website conversion rate in less than a year.
 DocSend is a company that provides real-time sharing, secure access and engagement tracking for business-critical documents.

-DocSend’s strategy for achieving its fantastic results was led by Jenny Miller, on DocSend’s Growth team.
-The strategy included several layered iterations, meaning DocSend tried a tactic, saw the results and then layered in a new tactic to keep increasing the lift in conversion.
+DocSend’s strategy included several layered iterations, meaning DocSend tried a tactic, saw the results and then layered in a new tactic to keep increasing the lift in conversion.

-This is easily achievable in Mutiny by first using a data source like Clearbit to define your segment, (e.g. Startups) and then editing your homepage in our experience editor.
+This is easily achievable within Mutiny's website personalization software by using a data source like Clearbit to define your customer segments (e.g. Startups), and then editing your homepage in our experience editor.

 Another instance where DocSend used behavioral data was to identify visitors who are sales professionals.
 This is important because sales is also one of DocSend’s core use cases, but it is a role and not an industry.
 Behavioral data allowed DocSend to personalize for this audience as well.

-To add richness and depth to their recipe by expanding audience coverage even further, DocSend included a modal where visitors without an IP or Behavioral tag could self-identify.
+To add richness and depth to the user experience by expanding audience coverage even further, DocSend included a modal (seen in the image below) where visitors without an IP or Behavioral tag could self-identify.
 But this didn’t just expand coverage for personalization, it contributed to a nearly 29% conversion to trial from these modals.